 Curated by Anderson M. Pilgrim, Shane Eastmond and Oneka Small, this exhibition explores the multiple interpretations and meanings of “Emancipation”, reflections on contemporary Barbadian, and by extension, Caribbean post-colonial society.

-Caribbean and Diaspora artists were represented at Prizm Art Fair in Miami, December 2019, during Art Basel Miami week.
+Caribbean and Diaspora artists are featured at Prizm Virtual Art Fair in Miami, December 2020.
 Visit www.prizmartfair.com for details and updates.

 Stay tuned to this space for more upcoming events and art news.